 To qualify for a safe driver discount, you’ll need to demonstrate your commitment to safe driving over a certain period of time.
 Typically, you’ll need to go at least three years without an accident or traffic violation.
 Continued safe driving over more years may earn you even higher discounts.

-On top of safe driver discounts, you can add even more savings by participating in safe driver incentives, such as defensive driving, teen driving education, or installation of a telematic device to record driving behaviors.
-These discounts typically range from 10% to 30%.
+On top of safe driver discounts, you can add even more savings by participating in safe driver incentives, such as defensive driving, teen driving education, or the installation of a telematics device to record driving behaviors.
+Defensive driving insurance discounts alone typically range from 3% to 10%.